imthefounder/dao-governance-platform/README.md

 1. All contracts must be deployed.
 After that we can connect it from the web2 side.
    1. What Phase 1 looks like is as the image below.
 2. The main function which needs to be called by relayer on behalf of the user is the `exchange()` function.
+   1. There is an exchanger role who is responsible for calling the `exchange()` function.
+He holds the utility token and the exchanger role in the votingPowerExchange contract.
+The exchanger holds the utility token on behalf of the user, so the exchanger will call the `exchange()` function using the signature of the user and send the token to the user to be used to mint the gov token in one transaction.
-   1. In order to call it, the user needs to generate his own signature by signing with his private keys.
+   2. In order to call it, the user needs to generate his own signature by signing with his private keys.
-   2. The trusted relayer will then call the function with the signed message.
+   3. The trusted relayer will then call the function with the signed message.
 Gas fee will be paid by the relayer instead of the user.
 3. Some of the data is stored in the contract in nature.
 But the dev can decide if they want to store the data also in DB or not.
 4. Some accounts with special roles are initialized in the contract in the beginning.
 Needless to say, the accounts with special roles are supposed to be handled very carefully.